 To set up online checking, you use the following options with the java ifxsqlj command or set them in a property file: -user, -password, -url, and -driver.
-These options are described in "Advanced Options" on page 5-4.
+These options are described in "Advanced options for the ifxsqlj command" on page 5-4.

-Setting the -user and -password Options
+-user and -password options